JetBrains/teamcity-documentation/topics/ntlm-http-authentication.md

 [//]: # (Internal note.
 Do not delete.
 "NTLM HTTP Authenticationd226e47.txt")

 ## Requirements

 1. The authenticating user should be logged in to the client workstation with the domain account that is to be used for the authentication.
-2. The user's web browser should support NTLM HTTP authentication (the TeamCity server URL should be a "trusted site", etc.)
+2. The user's web browser should support NTLM HTTP authentication (the TeamCity server URL should be a "trusted site", and so on)

 ## Enabling NTLM HTTP Authentication

 After the NTLM HTTP authentication module is configured, users will see a link on the login screen which, when clicked, will force the browser to send the domain authentication data.